raiyanyahya/snapsht/README.md

   setup       ⏬ Download missing chromium driver.
 ```

+## Note

+Taking screenshots automatically is tough.
+If you do get errors and dont know why, try adding the `--debug` flag to the `click` command.

+## Thank you!
 Please feel to create issues or request for features.
 More options and commands will be added to the application in the near future.